-tlstmAddrEntry OBJECT-TYPE

-SYNTAX TlstmAddrEntry MAX-ACCESS not-accessible
+tlstmAddrEntry OBJECT-TYPE SYNTAX TlstmAddrEntry

-"A conceptual row containing a copy of a certificate's fingerprint for a given snmpTargetAddrEntry.
-The values in this row should be ignored if the connection that needs to be established, as indicated by the SNMP-TARGET-MIB infrastructure, is not a (D)TLS based connection.
-If an tlstmAddrEntry exists for a given snmpTargetAddrEntry then the presented server certificate MUST match or the connection MUST NOT be established.
-If a row in this table does not exist to match a snmpTargetAddrEntry row then the connection SHOULD still proceed if some other certificate validation path algorithm (e.g. RFC5280) can be followed to a configured trust

 '''

+MAX-ACCESS not-accessible

+STATUS

+current

+DESCRIPTION

+"A conceptual row containing a copy of a certificate's

+fingerprint for a given snmpTargetAddrEntry.
+The values in

+this row should be ignored if the connection that needs to be

+established, as indicated by the SNMP-TARGET-MIB

+infrastructure, is not a (D)TLS based connection.
+If an

+tlstmAddrEntry exists for a given snmpTargetAddrEntry then the

+presented server certificate MUST match or the connection MUST

+NOT be established.
+If a row in this table does not exist to

+match a snmpTargetAddrEntry row then the connection SHOULD

+still proceed if some other certificate validation path

+algorithm (e.g. RFC5280) can be followed to a configured trust

 anchor."

+{ IMPLIED snmpTargetAddrName }

 INDEX

-{ IMPLIED snmpTargetAddrName }

 ::= { tlstmAddrTable 1 }

 TlstmAddrEntry ::= SEQUENCE {

 tlstmAddrServerFingerprint

 Fingerprint,

 tlstmAddrServerIdentity

 SnmpAdminString,

 tlstmAddrStorageType

 StorageType,

 tlstmAddrRowStatus

 RowStatus

 }

 tlstmAddrServerFingerprint OBJECT-TYPE

 SYNTAX

 Fingerprint

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "A cryptographic hash of a public X.509 certificate.
 This

 object should store the hash of the public X.509 certificate

 that the remote server should present during the (D)TLS

 connection setup.
 The fingerprint of the presented

 certificate and this hash value MUST match exactly or the

 connection MUST NOT be established."

 DEFVAL { "" }

 ::= { tlstmAddrEntry 1 }

 tlstmAddrServerIdentity OBJECT-TYPE

 SYNTAX

 SnmpAdminString

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The reference identity to check against the identity

+presented by the remote system.
+A single ASCII '' character

 (ASCII code 0x2a) may be used as a wildcard string and will

 match any presented server identity.
 A '.' prefix may also

-be used to match any identity within a given domain

 '''

-presented by the remote system.
-A single ASCII '\' character (e.g. '\.example.com' will match both 'foo.example.com' and 'bar.example.com')."

 '''

+be used to match any identity within a given domain

+(e.g. '.example.com' will match both 'foo.example.com' and

+'bar.example.com')."

 REFERENCE "draft-saintandre-tls-server-id-check"

 DEFVAL { "" }

 ::= { tlstmAddrEntry 2 }

 tlstmAddrStorageType OBJECT-TYPE

+SYNTAX

 StorageType

-SYNTAX

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The storage type for this conceptual row.
 Conceptual rows

 having the value 'permanent' need not allow write-access to

 any columnar objects in the row."

+DEFVAL

 { nonVolatile }

-DEFVAL

 ::= { tlstmAddrEntry 3 }

-'''

 tlstmAddrRowStatus OBJECT-TYPE

+SYNTAX

-SYNTAX RowStatus
+RowStatus

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

+DESCRIPTION

 "The status of this conceptual row.
-This object may be used to create or remove rows from this table.
+This object may be used

+to create or remove rows from this table.

-To create a row in this table, a manager must set this object to either createAndGo(4) or createAndWait(5).
+To create a row in this table, a manager must

+set this object to either createAndGo(4) or

+createAndWait(5).

-Until instances of all corresponding columns are appropriately configured, the value of the corresponding instance of the tlstmAddrRowStatus column is 'notReady'.
+Until instances of all corresponding columns are

+appropriately configured, the value of the

+corresponding instance of the tlstmAddrRowStatus

+column is 'notReady'.

-In particular, a newly created row cannot be made active until the corresponding tlstmAddrServerFingerprint column has been set.
+In particular, a newly created row cannot be made active until

+the corresponding tlstmAddrServerFingerprint column has been

+set.

-The tlstmAddrServerFingerprint object may not be modified while the value of this object is active(1).
+The tlstmAddrServerFingerprint object may not be modified

+while the value of this object is active(1).

-An attempt to set these objects while the value of tlstmAddrRowStatus is active(1) will result in an inconsistentValue error.
+An attempt to set these objects while the value of

-If this row is deleted it has no effect on the corresponding row in the targetAddrTable.

-If the corresponding row in the targetAddrTable is deleted
+tlstmAddrRowStatus is active(1) will result in

+an inconsistentValue error."

+::= { tlstmAddrEntry 4 }

 '''

-then this row must be automatically removed."

-::= { tlstmAddrEntry 4 }